Manzanita Beach House

 Visit our website on your desktop for more project info.

-Located six houses from the beach, this 1970s Manzanita beach house has enviable mid-century details but needs a lot of work to make it a desirable modern beach house.
-The homeowners want a complete remodel to update the materials while maintaining the beachy, warm, mid-century feel.
+Located six houses from the beach, this 1970s Manzanita beach house had enviable mid-century details but needed significant work to become a modern retreat.
+The homeowners wanted a complete remodel that updated the materials while maintaining the home’s warm, beachy mid-century character.
+The design embraces the relaxed spirit of coastal living while bringing more light, better functionality, and a fresh sense of cohesion to the interior spaces.

-A palette of quartz countertops, a combination of white oak and high-pressure blue laminate cabinetry, a glass mosaic tile backsplash, and cork floors reinforce the light and bright appeal of the remodeled space.
-Then, polished chrome hardware and fixtures and new lighting add the perfect modern finishing touches.
+Quartz countertops, white oak finishes, high-pressure blue laminate cabinetry, a glass mosaic tile backsplash, and cork floors reinforce the light and relaxed feel of the remodeled kitchen.
+Polished chrome hardware and fixtures add crisp modern detailing, while the skylight and globe pendants bring soft, even light into the vaulted space throughout the day.

 From 70s drab to mid-century fab